Tushar-bioinfo/learning-bioinformatics/_posts/2025-08-12-Perceptron-playground.md

 **Observation:**
 When I trained the perceptron on this perfectly separable dataset, it almost felt too easy — the algorithm just kept adjusting the weights until it found the exact straight line that separated the two groups.
 Once that line was found, it stopped making updates, because every single point was classified correctly.
 On the plot, you can see a clear boundary running right between the blobs with no mistakes at all.
 This is the perceptron in its happy place.

+If your dataset *can* be split perfectly by a straight line, a perceptron will find that line and stop updating its weights once all points are correctly classified
 {: .prompt-tip }
-If your dataset *can* be split perfectly by a straight line, a perceptron will find that line and stop updating its weights once all points are correctly classified.

 ---